rauvarfer/Metadata_Apps/ToF-ERDA-app/README.md

 3. **Energy Detector:**

-    - Fields for `sample-detector distance` (predefined) and `polarity BIAS`.
+    - Fields for `Sample-Detector distance` (predefined value) and `Polarity BIAS`.
-    - Specifications like detector type, material, thickness, active area, and initial energy resolution, are setted internaly.
+    - Specifications like detector type, material, thickness, active area, and initial energy resolution of the energy detector are setted internaly.

 4. **Energy Detector Electronics:** Analogous to the "Time of Flight Detector Electronics" section.